-If you have anything of your own which you are happy to put into your new venture, then you should think about that first and foremost.
+If you have anything of your own that you are happy to put into your new venture, then you should think about that first and foremost.
 The more that you can put into the business yourself, the less you need to scrape together in order to get the business up and running, so this is clearly very important indeed.
-However, you need to be realistic about how much you have which you can put towards your business, as if you are not realistic about it you will find it much more difficult to actually make it happen.
+However, you need to be realistic about how much you have that you can put towards your business, if you are not realistic about it you will find it much more difficult to actually make it happen.

 Take a look at your own personal finances, and make sure that you know how much you can spare for your business.
 When doing this, treat it like a volatile investment.
 By all means hope for the best, but prepare yourself for the worst; in other words, be aware that there is the real possibility of losing any money you put into your new business.
 As long as you understand that, you can put your own capital into the business without worry, so long as you have it to spare.

 A particularly and perhaps surprisingly common way of getting hold of funding for a new business is for the entrepreneur in question to rely on the help of their friends and family.
 While you should always bear in mind that this is a possibility, it is also worth remembering that you should be careful with borrowing money from people you know.
 Treat it as seriously as any other loan, such as the one you might have to the bank, and make sure that you are going to be able to pay it back.